I love reading out loud to my girls.

-(Claire usually enjoys a snack and a snuggle, and waits for the small black and white pictures… which is pretty much all she likes about the book.
+Claire usually enjoys a snack and a snuggle, and waits for the small black and white pictures… which is pretty much all she likes.
 I’m not going to pretend it’s anymore than that.
 Just to keep it real.
 She doesn’t get it at all, but isn’t this a healthy habit?
-So I make her sit with us!)
+For a child to sit still and focus?

 Take this for quote for contrast.
-They’ve been traveling for weeks, by wagon, from Wisconsin to Kansas (790 miles by our nice, modern roads!)
+The Ingalls family has been traveling for weeks, by wagon, from Wisconsin to Kansas (790 miles by our nice, modern roads!)
 Laura is hungry and tired.

 “Ma, can’t we get out and run behind the wagon?
 My legs are so tired.”

 “No, Laura,” Ma said.

 “Aren’t we going to camp pretty soon?”